shelbyspees/speesblog/_posts/2015-07-06-reading-about-writing.md

 #On Writing

->If you want to be a writer, you must do two things above all others: read a lot and write a lot.
-There’s no way around these two things that I’m aware of, no shortcut.
+><i class="fa fa-quote-left"></i> If you want to be a writer, you must do two things above all others: read a lot and write a lot.
+There’s no way around these two things that I’m aware of, no shortcut. <i class="fa fa-quote-right"></i>

 It's as simple as that.
 The "write a lot" part is probably obvious, though some people will sit down to write their first novel with zero practice writing short stories.
 They stare at the blank page thinking, "I can't write like Faulkner.
 I'm no Hemingway," and give up.